microcks/microcks.io/content/documentation/explanations/dispatching.md

 #### JavaScript Scripting

 JavaScript support is available through QuickJS4J integration.
 JavaScript scripts have access to the same runtime context objects as Groovy scripts.

+> **NOTE**: Available from version 1.13.X

 **Common use-cases:**